 Jumping pillow hours of operation: 7am - 6pm and is subject to weather conditions.

 Washington Waters Swimming Enclosure and Pontoon

 A special enclosed swimming lagoon.
-It is patrolled by Council lifeguards from 8.30am to 4.30pm during September, school holidays and every weekend in summer.
+It is patrolled by Surf lifeguards from 8am to 5pm during September, school holidays and every weekend in summer.
 Adding to the beach culture experience, permanent beach umbrellas and barbecues are provided as well as a children’s playground and toilets.

 Tucked away for privacy, Pandanus Point is a wonderful romantic setting amid the sway of Pandanus trees and the gentle sounds of water lapping the edge of the Broadwater.
 It has a timber deck with bench seats, providing a wonderful place for an intimate wedding or private group celebration.

 Designed specifically as a memorial space for Anzac Day and memorial activities.
 The existing Anzac memorial has been carefully relocated by the waters edge at the front of this improved formal ceremonial space.